mvcds/my-library/books/a-little-story-of-economics/Capitalism tends to get unstable.md

 By the end of 20th century, risk financial behavior led to catastrophic losses.

-People do not take rational decisions when emotive with the prospect of getting rich, something that investing makes people think will be the natural course of events.
+People do not take [[rationality|rational]] decisions when emotive[ˆ1] with the prospect of getting rich, something that investing makes people think will be the natural course of events.

 When bubbles burst, people lose everything.